xdmushui/partner-center-sdk/develop/sandbox-scenario.md

 ---
-title: Partner sandbox capabilities that support reseller relationship
+title: Sandbox capabilities for Reseller relationship
-description: Partner sandbox has ability to support relationships between the partner and the customer ms.date: 11/10/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Partner sandbox has ability to support relationships between the partner and the customer ms.date: 05/01/2021 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
 ---

-# Partner sandbox capabilities that support reseller relationship
+# Sandbox capabilities for Reseller relationship

 **Applies to:**